tjheslin1/sunday-arcana-recruitment/doc.md

 at an office established by the player or a university; or any other task that the player has deemed a worthy endeavour for them.

+<div style='margin-top:0px'></div>

-Followers not dedicated to a task such as these, will likely spend their time adventuring.
+Followers not dedicated to a task such as these will likely spend their time adventuring.
 Their quests typically asigned by the player they follow and aligned with their goals.

 <div style='margin-top:0px'></div>